pandajazz/First-React-Project-Form/README.md

 - Create stateless functional components (Input and Button): assigning props (name, type, value, onChange, onClick) with destructuring.
 - Create stateful class component (App) receiving props from the stateless components and managing its internal state
-- Add an initial state to the constructor
+- Add an initial state to the class constructor
-- Manage the state after the first setup with setState()
+- Manage and update the initial state with setState()
 - Handle events (Change - Submit - Reset) and bind them with arrow functions
 - Collect all the data (Submit/handleSubmit) and reset to the initial state (Cancel/handleReset)